sheilavdb/react-webshop-project/README.md

 **React Webshop Project**

 This is a webshop application built with React/Vite.
-The project shows fundamental frontend skills, including components, a hook, routing, state management, and dynamic rendering.
+The project shows frontend skills, including components, a hook, routing, state management, and dynamic rendering.

 **Installation**
 To run this project locally, follow the steps below.